tpkahlon/to-do-list-with-labels/README.md

 ## Scale

-- Fork this project and try to add your own custom styling rather than third- party framework like Bootstrap
+- Fork this project and try to add your own custom styling rather than third-party framework like Bootstrap
 - Fork this project and try to incorporate either styled components, css modules or other popular system
 - Fork this project and try to convert Hooks into a Redux store
 - Fork this project and try to replace Hooks with Context API